 In 2026, attribution is no longer a reporting topic — it is an infrastructure topic.
 Anyone who wants robust numbers needs a clean data foundation, server-side tracking, a connected first-party ID, a realistic model and the honesty to regularly test their own numbers against reality.
 We support you across exactly this chain: from data enrichment through the technical server-side architecture to the SEO-side interlinking with organic touchpoints.
 The global martech market is projected to grow from USD 131 billion (2023) to over USD 215 billion by 2027, a CAGR of 13.3 % (Forrester) — investments are rising, and so is the complexity.
 Those who clean up systematically now will save themselves the next toolstack sprawl.

 Yes — but no longer via third-party cookies.
 In 2026, multi-touch attribution is based on first-party IDs, server-side tracking and conversion APIs.
-With server-side tracking, companies typically recover 20-40 % of lost conversions (Stape 2026), and Meta CAPI delivers on average +19 % conversions alongside -13 % CPR (Meta Case Studies).
-The migration is technically more complex but feasible — and 78 % of e-commerce companies already do it (Admetrics).
+Server-side tracking recovers a substantial share of the conversion signals otherwise lost to ad blockers, ITP and iOS ATT, and Meta CAPI delivers on average +19 % conversions alongside -13 % CPR (Meta Case Studies).
+The migration is technically more complex but feasible — and with roughly 912 million ad-blocker users worldwide (Backlinko), it is increasingly becoming a baseline requirement.

 Data-Driven Attribution (DDA) has been the GA4 standard since the end of 2023 and distributes credit algorithmically across touchpoints within one platform (Google Analytics Help).
 Multi-Touch Attribution (MTA) works similarly but cross-channel on user-level data.
 Marketing Mix Modeling (MMM) works on aggregated time series, is privacy-safe and captures offline channels as well — with open-source tools like Google Meridian (launched January 29, 2025) and Meta Robyn.
 Incrementality tests use hold-out groups to measure what a channel actually contributed incrementally — the only causally clean method.